mariogt/nvim/README.md

 ```

 The only drawback is that you will not be able to call windows apps from WSL2, but the speed gains compensate this issue.
-Strangely WSL2 on my Windows 10 tower works okayish without this hack, but my Windows 11 laptop have to had this setting on, period.
+Strangely WSL2 on Windows 10 works okayish without this hack, but on Windows 11 I have to had this setting on, period.

 ## Plugins